 In short, the less you put down on a home, the more you pay each month via your mortgage payment.
 This happens for three main reasons:

-– Larger loan amount
+– Larger loan amount (less down means more financed)

-– Higher mortgage rate
+– Higher mortgage rate (rates tend to rise as down payments fall)

-– Mortgage insurance (added cost)
+– Mortgage insurance (added cost to account for risk)

 If you put down less than 20%, you wind up with a bigger loan amount (obviously), a higher mortgage rate (usually) because of pricing adjustments, and you have to pay mortgage insurance to protect the lender.